dnauck/angular-advanced-searchbox/README.md

     </tr>
     <tr>
       <td>restrictToSuggestedValues</td>
-      <td>Should it restrict possible search values tothe ones from the suggestedValues array?</td>
+      <td>Should it restrict possible search values to the ones from the suggestedValues array?</td>
     </tr>
   </tbody>
 </table>